Alaska's Top Adventure Travel Trips

 - And it had to be easy to make happen, meaning there’s an air service or a guiding company to take you.

-We believe these are the best adventures, but they also represent the types of experiences you can find wherever you go in Alaska, many of which will be sublime experiences that you’ll remember for a lifetime.
+We believe these are the best adventures, but our list also represents the types of experiences you can find wherever you go in Alaska--sublime experiences that you’ll remember for a lifetime.
 They’re a way to truly experience Alaska and to connect with nature.
 After all, they get you out into a wilderness much like that of the Lower 48 during the time of Lewis and Clark.